EvilMcJerkface/vprofiler/README.md

 * C++ compiler
 * Linux

+The synchronization annotator uses clang to process files and rewrite them.
+Therefore, it needs:
+* Clang
+* llvm (Dependency of clang)
+* C++ compiler supporting c++11

 The factor selector is mainly written in Java and Python.
 To run it, you need the following: